ember-community-russia/awesome-ember/README.md

 - [ember-es6-class-codemod](https://github.com/scalvert/ember-es6-class-codemod) - A codemod-cli project for converting Ember objects to es6 native classes.
 - [ember-native-class-codemod](https://github.com/ember-codemods/ember-native-class-codemod) - A codemod for transforming your ember app code to native JavaScript class syntax with decorators!
 - [ember-cli-mirage-faker-codemod](https://github.com/caseywatts/ember-cli-mirage-faker-codemod) - This codemod is to help transition from importing faker through ember-cli-mirage, to instead import it directly from faker.
-- [ember-mocha-codemods](https://github.com/Turbo87/ember-mocha-codemods) - Codemod scripts for ember-mocha
+- [ember-mocha-codemods](https://github.com/Turbo87/ember-mocha-codemods) - Codemod scripts for ember-mocha.
 - [ember-module-migrator](https://github.com/rwjblue/ember-module-migrator) - Automated migration for new Ember application layout.
 - [ember-qunit-codemod](https://github.com/rwjblue/ember-qunit-codemod) - This codemod is intended to automatically convert your projects from the older moduleFor* syntax of ember-qunit@2 to the newer syntax.
-- [ember-test-helpers-codemod](https://github.com/simonihmig/ember-test-helpers-codemod) - Codemod to transform your Ember tests to use @ember/test-helpers
+- [ember-test-helpers-codemod](https://github.com/simonihmig/ember-test-helpers-codemod) - Codemod to transform your Ember tests to use @ember/test-helpers.
 - [es5-getter-ember-codemod](https://github.com/rondale-sc/es5-getter-ember-codemod) - This codemod is intended to automatically convert your usage of get, and getProperties to use traditional object dot notation.
 - [qunit-dom-codemod](https://github.com/simplabs/qunit-dom-codemod) - Basic codemod to automatically convert your assertions to qunit-dom assertions.
 - [test-selectors-codemod](https://github.com/lorcan/test-selectors-codemod) - A codemode for fixing the ember-test-selectors testSelector helper deprecation.